OpenSea is now compatible with the Arbitrum chain Arbitrum One, which features rapid and inexpensive transactions.

 In order to spend ETH on Arbitrum, you’ll need to bridge ETH from the Ethereum network to the Arbitrum One network.

-1. On OpenSea, click the Wallet icon in the upper right corner.
+1. On OpenSea, click your Wallet balance in the upper right corner.

 After this, you should be all set to purchase NFTs using OpenSea!